TerriaJS/soe/SOE_CHANGES.md

 Change Log for State of Environment Map
 =======================================

+### 2017-01-31

+* Help screens added. `Help` button in top right corner provides step by step help for some SOE specific tasks.

 ### 2017-01-17

 * Code that generates SOE config file removed, as is generated soe config file.